 May I participate by volunteering?

 You would be most welcome!
-For this event, we will need volunteers for serving and post feast cleanup.
+If we are in need of any volunteers for DoP5, we will post a sign up sheet.
+For DoP4, we will need volunteers for serving and post feast cleanup.
 Many hands make light work!
 Those acting as feast servers .
 Please watch for the sign-up form, as we will need help with serving, retaining, and more.
 It's another way to get to know other members, learn more about the SCA, and we would be most appreciative of your help.

 Why are some people wearing crowns?